-Along each coordinate axes, the shifts define a $2$-dimensional manifold, both in the cone contrast and the natural coordinates.
-If both axes are mixed, however, in the natural coordinates the collection of data points still lie on a $2$-dimensional manifold, since the two sheets corresponding to the different axes coalesce.
+Along each coordinate axes, the shifts define a $2$-dimensional manifold, both in the cone contrast and the perceptual coordinates.
+If both axes are mixed, however, in the perceptual coordinates the collection of data points still lie on a $2$-dimensional manifold, since the two sheets corresponding to the different axes coalesce.
 This is not the case in the cone contrast coordinates, since the sheet corresponding to $\hat{\bm{e}_2}$ is significantly closer to the origin than that of $\hat{\bm{e}_1}$.
-To quantify this difference, we estimated the dimension $D$ of the manifold containing the data \citep{Granata2016}, obtaining $D = 2.11$ in the natural coordinates, and $D = 3.19$ in the cone contrast coordinates.
+To quantify this difference, we estimated the dimension $D$ of the manifold containing the data \cite{Granata2016}, obtaining $D = 2.11$ in the perceptual coordinates, and $D = 3.19$ in the cone contrast coordinates.